|

 14th century, large, mechanical clocks were first constructed.
 These

-clocks generally operated by means of moving cams and gears which caused
+clocks generally operated by means of moving cams and gears that caused

 hammers to strike bells at preset intervals.
 Most mechanical clocks